 - A node couldn't match a condition to transition to another node

-Flows are stored as JSON files in the bot's source files.
+Flows are stored as JSON files in the chatbot's source files.
 In the context of this tutorial, the flows are stored in the

 *.flow.json) and the visual-specific properties (

 *.ui.json).
-The reason to split these is to make easier to maintain and review changes.
+The reason to split these is to make it easier to maintain and review changes.

-*.ui.jsonfiles can almost always be ignored from code reviews as they don't affect the functionality of the bot.
+*.ui.jsonfiles can almost always be ignored from code reviews as they don't affect the chatbot's functionality.

 *.flow.jsonfiles could also, in theory, be created manually by developers instead of using the GUI.
 This is the case for Skills, which we will cover later.

-Nodes are the primary units of the conversational logic of your bot.
+Nodes are the primary units of the conversational logic of your chatbot.
 An active conversation (which we call a "session") always has one and only one active node.
 A node generally transitions to another node or flow.
-When it doesn't, the conversation is ended.
-The next message from the user will then be part of an entirely new session.
+When there aren't any more transitions, the conversation ends.
+The following message from the user will then be part of an entirely new session.

 A node is separated into three different stages: onEnter (A), onReceive (B) and onNext (C).

-onEnter is a list of instructions that will be executed when the node is entered.
-If multiple actions are defined, all of them will be executed sequentially.
+onEnter is a list of instructions executed when the node is entered.
+If multiple actions are defined, your chatbot will execute all of them sequentially.

-onReceive is a list of instructions that will be executed when the node receives a message while being the active node.
-As soon as there is an action defined, the node will automatically be waiting for user input (orange node).
+onReceive is a list of instructions executed when the node receives a message from the user while it is active.
+As soon as an action is defined, the node will automatically be waiting for user input (orange node).